 - Short Stories by Junior (Jr.) (5 languages) is a book about my/Junior’s adventures.
 As nobody wanted to listen to my thoughts on drug-policy, I made myself some money, whereupon I sat out on an all-a-man-should-have-done-project.
 I have had a lot of great adventures, in which an interesting tiger co-stars.
-Though this book has been published on its own in English (as The Laszlo & Laszlo Chronicles I), it has also – together with an introductory paragraph of biographic comments to each story - been published as the second part of The Laszlo & Laszlo Chronicles, introduced above (9).
+Though this book is available on its own in English (as The Laszlo & Laszlo Chronicles I), it is also – together with an introductory paragraph of biographic comments to each story - vailable as the second part of The Tale of Two Knaves/The Laszlo & Laszlo Chronicles, introduced above (9).
 See article.
 VIDEO

 - Dysfunctional Discourses II (Jr.) (1 language) is a book-project that, if successful, no doubt will make myself persona non grata on this planet.
 As I wrote The Drug Problem, I came to realize that the illegalization of narcotic drugs is a mind-bogglingly dysfunctional way of organizing ourselves.
 I then thought: “Maybe drug illegality is only one of several different ways in which we organize ourselves dysfunctionally."
 Dysfunctional Discourses so far is no more than a project in its infancy: a project about how and why we organize ourselves in bad ways.
 See article.

 - The Caspian Connection (Jr.) (2 languages) are the two first books (in an intended series) in which we follow the adventures of Odin’s son (that is unaware of whom his real father is), as he walks the earth in present time.
-The first book is published, but the second is only 95% finished.
-I do not have the competence to squeeze the full value out of this project (and its top-class back/hidden story), and that's one reason why the project presently is on the back-burner.
-This calls for cooperation: writers on subjects where I am weak, a script-writer (one that could have written the script for The Millennium Trilogy would do excellently well) and a producer.
+It is not until now (2020) that the books have started to become presentable in English (and Swedish).
+This adventure series has back- and hidden stories of complexities that impress on myself.
 See article.
 Also, see a separate article on book 2.

 MOVIES, SCRIPTS & PROJECTS